BrunoDeFrias/BrunoDeFrias/README.md

 ## About Me 🚀

-From biodynamic vegetable gardener :carrot: (2009) to artisan flower shop owner :tulip: (2015) to **Web Dev Junior** :computer: (2024), there is indeed a common point:
+From biodynamic vegetable gardener :carrot: (2009) to artisan flower shop owner :tulip: (2015) to **Web Dev Junior** :computer: (2024), my journey has been diverse yet interconnected by one common thread:

-`Never stop learning!` :blush:.
+`a relentless pursuit of knowledge!` 😊

-And that's why I'm so excited :smiley: now to be a developer - with tech, `there is always something to learn!` - and not to rest on my achievements.
+And that's why I'm so excited :smiley: now to be a developer - with tech, `there is always something to learn!` - fueled by a deep passion for cybersecurity 🛡️.
 <br>
 I started my latest professional retraining with the bootcamp [Le Wagon](https://www.lewagon.com/fr/web-development-course).